apptainer/apptainer-userdocs/security_options.rst

 ==============

-The ``--security`` flag allows the root user to leverage security modules such as SELinux, AppArmor, and seccomp within your {Singularity}
+The ``--security`` flag allows the root user to leverage security modules such as SELinux, AppArmor, and seccomp within your {Project}
 container.
 You can also change the UID and GID of the user within the container at runtime.